 Center for Faculty Excellence

 SafeAssign" is a plagiarism prevention service, offered by Blackboard.
-This service helps educators prevent plagiarism by detecting unoriginal content in student papers.
-In addition to acting as a plagiarism deterrent, it also has features designed to aid in educating students about plagiarism and the importance of proper attribution of any borrowed content.
+This service helps educators prevent plagiarism by detecting unoriginal content in cadet papers.
+In addition to acting as a plagiarism deterrent, it also has features designed to aid in educating cadets about plagiarism and the importance of proper attribution of any borrowed content.

 SafeAssign is centrally hosted by Blackboard.
 It is based on a mature and proven technology that Blackboard acquired and enhanced to offer even better stability, performance, and integration with other Blackboard products.